Tag Archives: 1965

 The touters are correct.
 It is beautiful, from its set design to its special effects to its wide wide Cinemascope aspect ratio.
 Cinematorapher George J. Folsey, whose credits go back to 1920 did a fine job.

 The soundtrack, in particular, by avante garde electronic musicians Bebe and Louis Barron is just incredible.
 I've only heard its like in the theme of Dr. Who and the music and effects of the British marionette show, Space Patrol.
-It makes me want to break out some transformers and build some modulating circuits for my own experimental purposes.
+It makes me want to break out some electronic components and build some modulating circuits for my own experimental purposes.

 The background of the Krell and the Freudian id monster weren't bad as far as science fiction goes.
 One could easily find such devices in a story from any of the SF mags of the era or before.